 The records of property location and related information, such as the boundary dimensions, are together called the ‘cadastre’ and are shown in cadastral survey plans.
 See Surveying.

 Land registration is governed by the Land Transfer Act 1952, and the Land Transfer Regulations 2002.
 A review of this legislation began in 2010.

-The Registrar-General of Land, based within LINZ, develops standards and sets an audit and assurance programme for the land registration system.
+The Registrar-General of Land, based within Land Information New Zealand (LINZ), develops standards and guidelines and sets an audit and assurance programme for the land registration system.

 Land registration districts

 The Land Transfer Act 2017 divides New Zealand into 12 land registration districts.

 All land records are organised according to those districts, so if you're ordering a copy of a record you’ll need to know the district in which the property is located.

 You can view and download more detailed maps, including maps of land district boundaries, through the LINZ Data Service.

 The deeds system recorded property ownership in New Zealand before the land titles system.

 The current land transfer registration system (known as the “Torrens system”) replaced the deeds system in 1870.